cxpartners/sepa-customer-platform/doc/architecture/decisions/0005-user-groups-roles-permissions.md

 ## Considered Options

 1. All user roles are managed through Active Directory groups
 2. SEPA staff permissions are managed according to the Active Directory group they are assigned to.
-Operator / applicant permisisons are managed according to the account/contact relationship in Dynamics.
+Operator / applicant permissions are managed according to the account/contact relationship in Dynamics.

 ## Decision Outcome

-[Option 1] SEPA staff should be assigned to Active Directory groups based on their roles, the following are suggested but need to be reviewed based on a more thorough investigation of roles:
+[Option 1] SEPA staff should be assigned to Active Directory groups based on their roles, the following are suggested but need to be reviewed based on a more thorough investigation of roles.

-* SEPA Marine Pen application - administrators
-* SEPA Marine Pen application - users

-This setup would allow for additional license type grouping and segmentation in the future.

-Frontstage users (applicants and operators) should also be organised into group structures within the Azure Active Directory B2C,

-* [Operator name] - administrators
-* [Operator name] - users

-This will provide a level of organisation hierachy and administration

 ### Positive Consequences

-* This option maintains a basic user hierachy outside of the Dynamics system, which would potentially be useful if the user accounts are used in other applications
+* This option maintains a basic user hierarchy that would be available outside of the Dynamics system that would potentially be useful if the accounts are used in other applications

 ### Negative Consequences